yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-07-react-essentials/mkit-trainings-app/src/react-components/README.md

 [Learning Materials About This Topic](https://www.notion.so/mkit/React-Components-e89ca4fa11d74aac8f8f761876aa1b26)

+_Pro Tip: This topic will be tested in strict mode!_

 ## Exercise #1 - Click on Menu Item

 In this Exercise you are provided with `Menu` React Class component.
 It will receive `menuItems: string[]` as props and you can safely expect this input to be valid.